Sue: Terminus? I hope this story doesn’t take place in a bus station.

 Sue: Is that Barbarella?

-It takes her a while, but she eventually realises that Liza Goddard is playing Kari the space pirate.
+It takes her a while, but she eventually realises Liza Goddard is playing Kari the space pirate.

 Sue: I remember her from that comedy.
 What was it called?
 Yes, Dear.
 Something like that.